How much money should you save?

 Interesting passive sources of income

 One source of income that is becoming increasingly popular is the Crowd-Investing.
-In the process, many people invest together in a project (usually in the real estate sector).
+Many people invest together in a project (usually in the real estate sector).
 This can be done with a three-digit amount.
-The repayments take place regularly thereafter.
+Repayments are then made regularly.

-Among the more lucrative methods is also the Creation of your own website.
-You choose a topic that you know very well and where you can write a lot about it.
-Advertisements are then placed on the website - and you start earning money.
+One of the more lucrative methods is the Creation of your own website.
+You choose a topic that you know a lot about and where you can write a lot about.
+Ads are then placed on the website - and you start earning money.

-Especially exciting for amateur photographers: The Stock photos sale.
-On stock photo platforms, any good photographer can register and then post his photos.
-If who wants to have the photo, he must pay - and the photographer earns money on each sale!
+Particularly exciting for amateur photographers: the Stock photos sale.
+Any good photographer can register on stock photo platforms and then post their photos.
+If someone wants the photo, they have to pay - and the photographer earns money from every sale!

-Owning real estate can be an excellent passive source of income: Monthly rental income come automatically and can be used directly to save.
+Owning real estate can be an excellent source of passive income: Monthly rental income come automatically and can be used directly to save money.

 Conclusion: How much money should you save?